-Fruit trees exhibit many irregularities in yield, including failure to produce fruit in spite of luxurious growth.
+Fruit trees sometimes exhibit many irregularities in yield, including failure to produce fruit in spite of luxurious growth.
 In fact, luxurious vegetative growth at the expense of fruition is one of the most common complaints.
-Age of the tree, excessive use of nitrogen fertilizers or lack of adequate pollinizers and pollinators can be the reason for these irregularities.
+The age of the tree, excessive use of nitrogen fertilizers or lack of adequate pollinizers and pollinators can be reasons for these irregularities.
 A common irregularity observed in fruit trees across the world is biennial bearing.

 What is Biennial Bearing?